futurelucas4502/e-ejs/README.md

 <script src="./renderer.js"></script>
 ```

-Then if im using a CSP it won't work by default you'll need to add `ejs:` to the CSP to make it work like so:
+Then if im using a CSP it won't work by default as you'll need to add `ejs:` to the CSP to make it work like so:

 ```js
 <meta http-equiv="Content-Security-Policy" content="default-src 'self' ejs:">